ShahnurIslam/rocker_plus_extra/README.md

 # rocker_plus_extra
-A docker image that uses [rocker-shiny-verse](https://hub.docker.com/r/rocker/shiny-verse) that has python3.8 and R 4.0.0 with a few extras
+A docker image that uses [rocker-shiny-verse](https://hub.docker.com/r/rocker/shiny-verse) that has python 3.8 and R 4.0.0 installed with a few extras

-# Additional R packages
+## Additional R packages
 chron
 shinyjs
 shinybs